- 2-4 large beets red, golden, or mixed

 - ¼ cup olive oil or olive oil spray

-- Preheat the oven to 300 degrees F, and line several baking sheets with parchment paper.
-Scrub the beets well with a veggie brush and cut off the top (the opposite side of the root end).
+- Preheat the oven to 300°F, and line 2 baking sheets with parchment paper.
+Wash the beets and give them a good scrub, and then cut off the top (the opposite side of the root end).

-- Toss the beets again, then drain off the liquid.
-Lay the slices out in a single layer on the prepared baking sheets.
-Bake for 45-60 minutes until crisp, but not brown.
-Test after 45 minutes and only bake longer if necessary.
-Keep in mind that they will crisp up even more after removing them from the oven and cool completely before storing in an air-tight container.
+- Lay the slices out in a single layer on the baking sheets, with space in between.
+Bake for 45-60 minutes until crisp but not burnt.
+Check at 40 minutes and bake longer if necessary.
+Keep in mind that they will crisp up even more after removing them from the oven to cool.

 - Always use the mandoline guard to protect your fingers and keep them away from the blade.

 - The key to this recipe is to go low and slow.
 I do not recommend increasing the temperature to decrease the cooking time as you’ll end up with brunt chips or chips that are not crispy.

 - When you pull the sheet pan out of the oven, allow the chips to cool undisturbed on the pan as it helps them crisp up even more.

 - Feel free to sprinkle more seasoning onto the chips as they cool.

 - These chips are delicious on their own or you can enjoy these with a dip such as my hummus recipe or guacamole recipe.